Scoppio/megamek/megamek/README.md

   - **Probability for craters:** - % chance that craters are present Number of craters: as for number of woods, the number that would be present on a 16x17 map, scaled up for larger maps.
   - **Crater radius** - size range for each crater.
 - **Special effects settings:** Each probability is a % chance.
 FX modifier changes the amount of effect each one has.
 Values should be small, e.g -3 to +3
-  - **Fires** - woods hexes will be set on fire or already burned down to rough at the start of the game. + modifier increases number of burned down hexes, - modifier increases number of unscathed woods.
+  - **Fires** - woods hexes will be set on fire or already burned down to rough at the start of the twGame. + modifier increases number of burned down hexes, - modifier increases number of unscathed woods.
   - **Frozen water** - water hexes are ice-covered. +modifier decreases the water depth, so for example with a modifier of 1, shallow water hexes are frozen solid and deep water hexes are converted to ice covered shallow water.
   - **Flooded map:** - hexes with negative elevations are converted to water hexes, while level 0 hexes are converted to swamps.
 Ideal for hovercraft and naval units. modifier changes the "sea level"
   - **Drought** - water hexes are dried up, to shallower water, swamp or rough.
 Modifier changes the severity of the drought.